artdecocode/rexml/documentary/API/index.md

 Extracts the properties from the attributes part of the tag and returns them as an object.
 It will parse values if not specified otherwise.

-%EXAMPLE: example/extract-props.js, ../src => rexml, javascript%
+%EXAMPLE: example/extract-props, ../src => rexml, javascript%

-%FORK-json example example/extract-props%
+%FORK-json example/extract-props%

 %~%